How AI Is Transforming Public Safety Leadership

 The opportunity to shape how AI is used won’t last forever.
 As Dr. Morreale writes: “THE TIME IS NOW.
 AI tech is mature enough to be genuinely useful, but still early enough that you can help shape how departments adopt it.
 Those who wait will inherit decisions made by others.
 Your community deserves leaders who use every available resource to serve them effectively.
 The future of policing will be shaped by leaders who embrace both timeless leadership principles and emerging capabilities.
 Don’t let others write that future without you.”

 The technology is strong enough to be useful and still early enough that leaders can shape its use.
 Without input from public safety leaders, others will make the choices that shape your future.
 Vendors will decide what gets automated.
 Outside voices will set the rules.
-Individual staff will experiment with personal devices, without guidance or policies in place.
+Without guidance and policies, individual employees will experiment with personal devices.
 None of that protects your people or your community.

 Leaders must define what responsible AI looks like for their agency.
-That’s how you safeguard your mission and your culture while embracing the tools that save time and make the work better.
+That’s how you safeguard your mission and culture, while embracing tools that save time and improve quality.

 Where to Start — and How MissionWise Helps